aakash17kc/ContentServer/Production.md

         * The ContentServer receives the event and updates the post entity with the processed image url.
         * The post can then be shown to the user with the processed image.
 For this, the ContentServer can send an event to the FeedService, that adds the post to the user feed.
 * We can also use a third party service like Cloudinary to process the images.
-* We can use a CDN to cache the images and serve them faster to the user.
+* We can integrate a CDN to cache the images and serve them faster to the user.

 ### Security
 * We need to integrate TLS/SSL to upgrade the server to HTTPS for secure communication.
-* We can use a Load Balancer to distribute the load across multiple instances of the service.
+* We can integrate use a Load Balancer to distribute the load across multiple instances of the service.
 * We can use an API Gateway to manage the APIs and route the requests to the appropriate service.
   It can be configured to have Bot Protection, Rate Limiting, etc. We can use AWS API Gateway.
 * To setup an authentication logic in the service to validate user request we can use spring security filter chains.